 You may simply like to choose a particular number of poems for your collection and present the poems in chronological order.
 The pattern, therefore, may be time.

 Or, is your poetry collection a story of sorts with a beginning, middle, and end?
-A common viewpoint or common character/s dotted throughout.
+Is a common viewpoint or common character/s dotted throughout?

-Is there a common theme or feature of your poems?
+Is there a common theme or feature in your poems?
 Or multiple complimentary themes.
 Can the poems be separated into parts and do those parts share threads?

-Poems may be arranged in universal themes: joy, death, family, suffering, love, and birth, etc. Or sequences of time: night and day; seasons; before and after; past, present, and future.
+Poems may be arranged in universal themes: joy, death, family, suffering, love, birth, etc. Or sequences of time: night and day, seasons, before and after, past, present, and future.

 You can group similar poems together or split them up with contrasting poems, or have poems mirroring minor elements of neighbouring poems.